Psychedelic/dank-docs/docs/protocol-overview/cycles-ledger.md

 The Main Dank Canister **also acts as a universal Canister ID** for all users.
 What do we mean by this?
 When developing or navigating the Internet Computer, you may encounter the need to use cycles.
 When you do so, the balance comes from a Cycles Wallet (because Principal IDs can't hold cycles) which you specify with a Canister ID.

-For example, when deploying a canister using the Canister SDK, you must set a default wallet from where the cycles to be consumed will be spent.
+For example, when deploying a canister using the DFINITY Canister SDK, you must set a default wallet from where the cycles to be consumed will be spent.

 In the case of Dank, that Canister ID is **universal**, since Dank is the 'Cycles Wallet' for all Dank users (like a decentralized bank!).